joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 Security is, and always has been, a basic requirement for quality products.
 It has been part of every serious system since the start of networked computing in the late 1900:s and is now part of every mans life with the moving of some parts of our lives to the internet.
 However, it has always been hidden under the surface.
 It has not been publicly advertised by neither the media or the system builders.

 The situation has changed.
-Nowadays, security breaches is front page news on the most respected newspapers and system builders openly discuss their securiy model as a part of marketing.
+Nowadays, security breaches is front page news on the most respected newspapers and system builders openly discuss their security model as a part of marketing.

 ## Secure enterprise communication